 There are no specific requirements for a plan of eating; OA does not endorse or recommend any specific plan of eating, nor does it exclude the personal use of one.
-(See the pamphlets Dignity of Choice and A Plan of Eating for more information.)
+(See the pamphlet A New Plan of Eating: A Physical, Emotional, and Spiritual Journey for more information.)
 For specific dietary or nutritional guidance, OA suggests consulting a qualified health care professional, such as a physician or dietitian.
 Each of us develops a personal plan of eating based on an honest appraisal of his or her past experience.
 Many of us find it essential to take guidance from our sponsors to develop a plan of eating that reflects an honest desire to achieve and maintain abstinence.

 Although individual plans of eating are as varied as our members, most OA members agree that some plan—no matter how flexible or structured—is necessary.